-Scottish Word: Pauchle.
+Scottish Word: Hielan.

 Dinni be fooled by her pauchliness.
 Ah’ve seen her pit an ee oot richt through the centre o a monocle.
 Ahn dangle lone bawbags from her horn.
 We’ve nae idea whaur the bodies are.
 She’s a … Continue reading Pauchle.